genome-spy/genome-spy/docs/getting-started.md

 # Getting Started

+GenomeSpy is a visualization toolkit for genomic data.
+More specifically, it is a JavaScript library that can be used to create interactive visualizations of genomic data in web browsers.
+To visualize data with GenomeSpy, you need to:

+1. Have some data to be visualized
+2. Write or find a [visualization specification](grammar/index.md) that describes how the data should be visualized
+3. Embed GenomeSpy into a web page and initialize it with the specification and the data
+4. Open the web page with your web browser

-There are three ways to get quickly started with GenomeSpy visualizations: the Playground app, Observable notebooks, and embedding GenomeSpy on HTML pages.
+However, there are three ways to get quickly started with GenomeSpy
+visualizations: the Playground app, Observable notebooks, and embedding GenomeSpy on HTML pages.
 More advanced users can use GenomeSpy as a visualization library in web applications.

 ## Playground